GICSAFePhD/RailML/Layouts/Example_8/Readme.md

 - **Simplification by vertical inheritance**

-    Vertical inheritance was applied when the B signals of the Sw15 and Sw19 were moved to the signals H16 y H22, respectively.
+    Vertical inheritance was applied when the B signals of the Sw11 and Sw12 were moved to the signals H23 y H26, respectively.
 These signals B, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references), literal A.

 - **Simplification by horizontal inheritance**

-    The simplified signals due to horizontal inheritance are C11, B12, H15, H16, C17, C13, S19 and H20.
-Signals H15 and H16 was deleted by RNA due these were nearby of signal S14, and have the same direction and orientation.
-The same situation occurs between signals H20 and C13.
+    The simplified signals due to horizontal inheritance are X11, H23, P18, X08, H26, X15, S19, P17 and X10.
+Signals P20, X11 and H23 were deleted by RNA due these were nearby of signal S22, and have the same direction and orientation.
+The same situation occurs between signals H26 and X15.
 In all cases, is applied Algorithm 9 (described in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references)).
 This algorithm was designed to group nearby objects as one single object, and generating signals according to the leftmost and rightmost railway element in the new single object.

-    Finally, signals deleted due to horizontal inheritance: C11, B12, C13, S19 and C17, the priority of T06, T04, T08 and T10 respectively, were superior as explained in section IV.
+    Finally, signals deleted due to horizontal inheritance: X08, P18, X10 and P17, the priority of C24, P19 and X05 respectively, were superior as explained in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references), literal B.

 ~~~
 Reducing redundant signals
-T priority removing sig12 for sig04
+removing sig17 for sig05
-T priority removing sig11 for sig06
+removing sig18 for sig08
-T priority removing sig13 for sig08
+removing sig08 for sig24
-T priority removing sig19 for sig08
+removing sig10 for sig19
-T priority removing sig17 for sig10
+removing sig11 for sig22
-Same position removing sig15 for sig14
+removing sig21 for sig14
-Same position removing sig16 for sig14
+removing sig15 for sig25
-Same position removing sig20 for sig13
+removing sig20 for sig22
+removing sig23 for sig22
+removing sig26 for sig25
 ~~~

 ### G. Output generated by RNA